General Idea: Pre-General Idea

 AA Bronson (aka Michael Tims, b June 16, 1946, Vancouver, British Columbia) attended the University of Manitoba in the School of Architecture.
 He dropped out of university with a group of friends to found a commune and free school.
 There, he became involved in writing and publishing as an editor for the Loving Couch Press.
 He became heavily involved with the commune and radical education movements.

-Felix Partz (aka Ronald Gabe, b April 23, 1945, Winnipeg Canada; d 1994, Toronto Canada) was also a student at the University of Manitoba, studying painting under Kenneth Lochhead and developed a casual acquaintance with Bronson there.
+Felix Partz (aka Ronald Gabe, b April 23, 1945, Winnipeg, Manitoba; d 1994, Toronto, Canada) was also a student at the University of Manitoba, studying painting under Kenneth Lochhead.
+He developed a casual acquaintance with Bronson there.

-Jorge Zontal (aka Slobodan Saia-Levy b January 28, 1944, Parma Italy; d 1994, Toronto Canada) arrived in Caracas, Venezuela as a post-WWII refugee.
+Jorge Zontal (aka Slobodan Saia-Levy, b January 28, 1944, Parma Italy; d 1994, Toronto, Canada) arrived in Caracas, Venezuela as a post-WWII refugee.
 He later went to Dalhousie University to study architecture, and became increasingly involved with filmmaking.
 This interest took him to New York to take acting lessons.
 By 1968, he studied video recording at Simon Fraser University, and had established links with the Vancouver art scene.
 He took a workshop with dancer Deborah Hay at Intermedia.
 He briefly met Bronson while in Vancouver.

 Meeting in Toronto

 Bronson came to Toronto in 1969, specifically to investigate and participate in the Rochdale College experiment.
 Partz's then-girlfriend Mimi Paige was involved in Rochdale College, and Partz arrived in Toronto the same year, both to visit Paige and to find a gallerist.
 Zontal also arrived in Toronto in 1969, with the intention of filming a documentary at Theatre Passe Muraille.
-Page, Partz, Bronson and Zontal all subsequently became involved in the scene in and surrounding Passe Muraille, which forged their initial collaboration.
+Paige, Partz, Bronson and Zontal all subsequently became involved in the scene in and surrounding Passe Muraille, which forged their initial collaboration.

 Before long, the four, along with actor Danny Freedman, moved into a house at 78 Gerrard St, which eventually became the first General Idea Headquarters.
 Their neighbour from across the street, Sharon Venne (aka Granada Venne or Granada Gazelle), quickly became a part of the group.
 The name General Idea was, in fact, the result of a miscommunication at their first group exhibition, Concept 70.
 A Space listed the title of the group's work as the name of the collective, and the mistake stuck.
 Bronson would later joke that it was a reference to the "general idea" of the group's work.